Deep Dive – Climate Change Series

 Like the master plan, One Climate Future emphasizes the importance of the enduring “character” of Portland and quality of life.
 Images in the plan, such as those shown below, reinforce the idea that human-scale architecture defines this “character”.

-HalifACT ignores the fact that Nova Scotia’s Department of Immigration and Population Growth even exists.2 There is no mention that the government plans to double the population, so there’s no consideration for the environmental consequences.
-In contrast, Portland’s One Climate Future considers realistic population growth figures that are a fraction of what’s found in Nova Scotia.3
+HalifACT fails to acknowledge that Nova Scotia’s Department of Immigration and Population Growth even exists.2 There is no mention that the government plans to double the population, so there’s no consideration for the environmental consequences.
+In contrast, Portland’s One Climate Future factors takes into account realistic population growth figures that are a fraction of what’s found in Nova Scotia.3

 As for the “actions” in the Halifax plan, there are considerably fewer relative to the Portland plan, and many are vaguely worded.
 The plan splits up its 46 actions into short thematic lists.
 Each list is accompanied by a brief discussion which lacks the thoroughness found throughout the Portland plan.